Obituaries for the week of May 24, 2017

 Mr. Hadley is survived by his wife, Joyce Stacey Hadley of Stockton; one daughter, Tina Lynn Hadley of Stockton; one brother, David Hadley of Stockton; two sisters, Doris and Robert Ramer and Elsie and James Bryars, all of Perdido, Ala.; one granddaughter, Amber Stacey and numerous nieces, nephews, other relatives and many friends.

-Funeral services will be held Saturday, May 20, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Don Sanks and Rev. Michael Hadley officiating.
+Funeral services were held Saturday, May 20, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Don Sanks and Rev. Michael Hadley officiating.
 Burial will follow at Dean Cemetery.

-The family will receive friends Saturday, May 20, 2017 from 12:30 p.m. until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Saturday, May 20, 2017 from 12:30 p.m. until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Johnny Ramer, Jimmy Ramer, James L. Bryars, Jim Bo Brown, Marty Hadley and Robert Danny Hadley.
+Pallbearers were Johnny Ramer, Jimmy Ramer, James L. Bryars, Jim Bo Brown, Marty Hadley and Robert Danny Hadley.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.